Endpoint Generator

 - Turning on or off logging when your create, update and delete endpoints are invoked

-- Caching, implying HTTP cache, or the “Cache-Control” HTTP header, and whether or not to turn on public cache or not, where public caching allows proxies to cache your endpoint’s result
+- Caching, implying HTTP cache, or the “Cache-Control” HTTP header, and whether or not to turn on public cache or not, where public caching allows proxies to cache your endpoint’s result.
+Notice, caching is only applied to GET endpoints in this component

 - Overwrite, which if true, will overwrite an existing endpoint.
 By default, the endpoint generator will not overwrite existing files unless you explicitly tell it to do so